KostasEreksonas/TryHackMe_Writeups/IDE/d03363f06940a799d223f193a2ee6c12db9e597d/README.md

 ## Home Directory

 Now it is necessary to navigate to the webserver's ***home*** directory.
 There is the folder for user `drac`.
 Within this directory there is the `user.txt` file.
 Although permission to view this file is denied at this stage.
-Luckily, `.bash_history` file is readable and contains the `mysql` user `drac` and this user's password.
+Luckily, `.bash_history` file is readable and contains the credentials for user `drac`.

 ## SSH Login

-Although previously found credentials were intended for mysql, I have tried to SSH into the webserver with them and I succeeded to do that.
-Now I am inside a directory, where I ***have*** permissions to read `user.txt` file.
-Now it is possible to read this flag - a task that I will leave to the reader :)
+I have successfully tried to SSH into the webserver with these credentials and now I am inside a directory, where I ***have*** permissions to read `user.txt` file.
+Now that it is possible to read this flag, I will leave that to the reader :)

 ## FTP Exploitation